bodias/machine-learning/projects/capstone/capstone_report_template.md

 | **gamma**             |    [i/10.0 for i in range(0,5)]
 | **n_estimators**      |    [200,500]     |

-The configuration above resulted in 120 models (4 x 3 x 5 x 2) and took approximately 2711 seconds (~45 minutes) to train all the models.
+The configuration above resulted in 120 models (4 x 3 x 5 x 2) and took more than 12 hours to train all the models.
 The validation AUC score for the best model selected by the Grid Search was 0.7600.
 The previous score with default parameters was 0.7513, so It did't improve enough the score to justify the long time running grid search.

 ## IV.
 Results